Fever of unknown origin

 - Your family history for possible hereditary causes of fever, for example, familial Mediterranean fever.

-Your health care provider will also examine you closely, paying particular attention to your skin, eyes, nails, lymph nodes, heart, and abdomen.
-The health care provider will also take blood and urine samples.
+Your provider will also examine you closely, paying particular attention to your skin, eyes, nails, lymph nodes, heart, and abdomen.
+The provider will also take blood and urine samples.
 You may have an ultrasound, computed tomography (CT) scan, magnetic resonance imaging (MRI), and Positron Emission Tomography (PET).
-If the cause of the fever is still unknown, your health provider may want to inject you with "labeled white blood cells."
+If the cause of the fever is still unknown, your provider may want to inject you with "labeled white blood cells."
 These are white blood cells that contain a harmless radioactive compound.
 Once injected, the white blood cells travel to infected parts of your body.
 The radioactivity allows your provider to see on an x-ray where the cells have moved.
 This may show the location of the infection responsible for your fever.
-If that test shows no results, your health provider may want to perform minor surgery to take biopsy samples of, for example, your liver or bone marrow.
+If that test shows no results, your provider may want to perform minor surgery to take biopsy samples of, for example, your liver or bone marrow.

 - Acetaminophen (Tylenol)